Gross Motor Skills: Fun Movement Games for Active Kids

 They made guesses of what colors were going to form, and enjoyed the mess-free sensory experience!

-How to Make Your Own Gross Motor Color Mixing Activity
+How to Make Your Own Gross Motor Color Mixing Activity for Kids

-This requires the simplest of materials!
+Making this color mixing activity requires the simplest of materials!
 Everything we used, you likely already have in your home!

 In addition, I will break down everything that we used to keep this color mixing activity vibrant, yet mess-free!